 Fun fact about Brazilian culture: The local sewage structure can’t handle toilet paper, which is why nobody ever throws it into the toilet.
 Every house, café, and hotel has a trash bin for used toilet paper.

 Brazil is the most diverse country in the world.
 Period.
 This statement is true in every single aspect of our culture and society—from animals to landscapes to ethnicities and more.

-In fact, the Brazilian society is composed mostly but not exclusively of Indigenous-, Portuguese-, West-African-, Italian-, Arab-, Japanese-, and German-descendants.
+In fact, Brazilian society is composed mostly but not exclusively of Indigenous-, Portuguese-, West-African-, Italian-, Arab-, Japanese-, and German descendants.
 We have literally all skin colors and facial features beautifully mixed in our country.

-However, although Brazil is clearly a multicultural society formed by diverse ethnic groups, up until recently, only fair- and light-skinned people would appear in magazine covers, tv commercials, have better jobs and opportunities, and all of those things you already imagine white privilege makes possible.
+However, although Brazil is clearly a multicultural society formed by diverse ethnic groups, up until recently, only fair- and light-skinned people would appear in magazine covers and TV commercials, have better jobs and opportunities, and all of those things you already imagine white privilege makes possible.